Shinjini06/smart-task-manager/README.md

-# smart-task-manager
-CLI-based Smart Task Manager using Python

 # Smart Task Manager

-A command-line based Smart Task Manager built using Python.
+Smart Task Manager is a simple command-line application built using Python.
-This project helps users manage daily tasks with priorities and deadlines.
+It allows users to manage daily tasks by adding, viewing, and deleting them.

+This project was created to practice Python fundamentals such as functions, lists, conditional logic, and basic program structure.

+---

 ## Features
 - Add new tasks
 - View all tasks
+- Delete tasks by number
-- Simple and beginner-friendly design
+- Simple and easy-to-use CLI interface

+---

 ## Tech Stack
-- Python
+- Python 3

+---

 ## How to Run
+1. Make sure Python is installed on your system
+2. Clone this repository
+3. Run the program using:

 ```bash
 python main.py